Our Curriculum

 Intent

 At Holy Trinity, we have designed and implemented an aspirational curriculum that is both immersive and progressive.
 We use a carefully planned model, with both breadth and depth, that is highly relevant and purposeful, and that truly broadens pupils’ outlook and views by promoting global perspectives.
-Our intent is to raise standards across all subjects, so our pupils engage with learning enabling them to flourish as confident, aspirational learners ready for life in all its fullness.
+Our intent is to raise standards across all subjects, so our pupils engage with learning enabling them to flourish as confident, aspirational learners.